'Blue Wednesday' in Chicago as union takes stand against 'anti-police' Mayor Emanuel

 The consent decree came down during the Obama administration amid allegations of racism and police brutality.
 A months-long DOJ patterns and practices investigation concluded CPD needs a major overhaul in training and sensitivity.

-Chicago Police said the decree is a shroud for even more anti-police policies in the windy city.
+Chicago Police said the decree is a shroud for even more anti-police policies.